 FUN Final Fridays

-We heard your request to have more informal time to chat with FUN friends, so we will plan to open each session at 3:45 (EDT) and place participants in a breakout room just to visit until the presenters are ready to go at 4 pm – so, please, come early and chat with friends.
+Final Friday meetups are informal gatherings to share and learn about strong pedagogical tools and to provide fun collegial support.
+To provide more informal time to chat with FUN friends, we open each session at 3:45 (EDT) and place participants in a breakout room just to visit until the presenters are ready to go at 4 pm – so, please, come early and chat with friends!

-Schedule 2024-2025
+Schedule 2025-2026

 THIS MONTH